-Washington D.C is an historic landmark in itself and can be often overlooked when visiting the big cities of the US.
+Washington D.C is a historic landmark in itself and can be often overlooked when visiting the big cities of the US.
 We have written the 10 things to do in Washington DC for those who are visiting for a few days but want to see as much as possible.
+Head to the best photo spots in DC and plan your visit to Washington now!

 1) The White House